-Located on the Connecticut River some 5 miles from Long Island Sound, the lovely village of Essex deserves a spot on every boater’s bucket list.
+Located on the Connecticut River some five miles from Long Island Sound, the lovely village of Essex deserves a spot on every boater’s bucket list.

 A major attraction for visitors is the Connecticut River Museum, which sits front and center on the Essex waterfront.
 Inside, you’ll find fascinating exhibits on the history of Essex and the Connecticut River, including the 1814 British raid on the village and a replica of the first submarine ever built.
 Other exhibits explore the river’s former importance as an inland trade route for timber and farming products, and Essex’s past as an import center for African ivory.